nspcast/htotw/content/posts/2021-09-30-episode-426-is-it-interesting-if-true.md

 ---
-title: 426 Is it Interesting if True?
+title: AN 426 Is it Interesting if True?
 author: Dustin
 type: post
 date: 2021-09-30T17:59:44+00:00